DFE-Digital/get-help-with-tech/docs/virtual_cap_pools.md

 #### Automatically adding schools

 Schools are normally automatically added to a virtual pool when they are enabled for ordering and the above prerequisites are in place.
-This takes place via the `SchoolOrderStateAndCapUpdateService#update!` method used to change the school's order state.
+This takes place via the `SchoolAllocationCapUpdateService#update!` method used to change the school's order state.

 #### Manually add a school